trucy/bart-map/README.md

 ##Source

-The 'app map' is available on github and on BART's website in AI and .png formats at http://www.bart.gov/schedules/developers/maps.aspx
+The 'app map' is available [on github](https://github.com/trucy/bart-map) and [on BART's website](http://www.bart.gov/schedules/developers/maps.aspx) in AI and .png formats.

 ##Example